oscaroguledo/machinelearning-intro/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](https://github.com/oscaroguledo/machinelearning-intro/blob/main/LICENSE) file for more details.

 ## Contact